2020 Bryant Bulldogs football team

 The 2020 Bryant Bulldogs football team represented Bryant University in the 2020–21 NCAA Division I FCS football season.
-They were led by second-year head coach Chris Merritt and played their home games at Beirne Stadium.
-They played as a member of the Northeast Conference.
+Led by second-year head coach Chris Merritt, the Bulldogs compiled an overall record of 2–2 with an identical mark in conference play, tying for third place in the NEC.
+Bryant played home games at Beirne Stadium in Smithfield, Rhode Island.

-Previous season

-The Bulldogs finished the 2019 season 4–8, 3–4 in NEC play to finish tied for fourth place.

 Schedule

 Bryant had games scheduled against Fordham (September 5), Rhode Island (September 12), Brown (September 19), and Robert Morris (November 7), which were later canceled before the start of the 2020 season.
 Merrimack was added as a replacement for the canceled Robert Morris game on July 15.